rehive/docs-portal/content/platform/releases/deprecation_timeline.md

 ---

-{{< link-heading "h4" "16-02-2021" >}}
+{{< link-heading "h4" "2021-02-16" >}}

+*The date for this deprecation was pushed back from its previous date of the 20-04-2019*

 1. Remove the POST `/auth/tokens/verify/` endpoint.
 	- This has been replaced by a `GET` on the `/auth/` endpoint.
 The token is included as a header instead of in the post data.

----

-{{< link-heading "h4" "16-02-2021" >}}

-*The date for this deprecation was pushed back from its previous date of the 20-04-2019*

-1. Remove non-inferred transaction fees on automatic fee creation rules.
+2. Remove non-inferred transaction fees on automatic fee creation rules.
 	- All automatic transaction fees will have to be inferred to work after this date.
 	- The `fees` and `fee` fields on individual transactions will continue to be exposed for backwards compatibility reasons.
 3. Remove the source/destination property.